ikatic/StringMetrics/README.md

 `0.1935483870967742`

 ## Contribution ##
-We welcome contributions to the StringMetrics project!
+I welcome contributions to the StringMetrics project!
 Whether it's improving the algorithms, fixing bugs, or extending the documentation, your help is appreciated.

 ## License ##
 This project is open-source and available under the MIT License.